viroos/k2-charts/README.md

+#  Deprecation notice:  This repository is no longer maintained by CNCT.
+Any charts that are still maintained by CNCT will have their own repositories in the samsung-cnct github org.

+If you have any questions or would like to take ownership of any charts in this repository feel free to contact us in [kubernetes slack](http://slack.k8s.io/) in channel #kraken

 ## K2 Helm charts

 This is a repository of Helm charts that could be useful for deploying a K2 cluster with the functionality your application requires.